darkobits/saffron/README.md

 **Example:**

-The following example illustrates how to define required and optional positional arguments in `command` and how to further annotate them in `builder` (documented below):
+The following example illustrates how to define required and optional positional arguments in the `command` property and how to further annotate them in [`builder`](#builder):

 ```ts
 import cli from '@darkobits/saffron';